Table of contents

 - Hit "+ New action" at the bottom of the right-hand side panel

+- Choose "Create record" from the menu options.
 This option will bring up a new page.

-5) Within this page, you need to select "Task" from Parameters > Record Type
+5. Within this page, you need to select "Task" from Parameters > Record Type.
+Then, under the Field tab, select the following:

-- Under "Select Title," enter a description of the task, and click "Add."
+- Under “Title," enter a description of the task, and click "OK"

-- Under "Due date," choose "five days from now," and hit "Add."
+- Under "Due date," choose "five days from now," and hit "OK"

-- Under "Formula," enter "{salesrep.id}" and hit "Add."
+- Under "Formula," enter "{salesrep.id}" and hit "OK."

 - Click "Save" because your workflow is ready.

 Step 3.
-Test your workflow
+Test your workflow in NetSuite

-You should always test if your workflow is functioning correctly.
+You should always test if your NetSuite workflow is functioning correctly.
 Here is how you can do it.

-1) Open the Workflow edit mode.
+- Open the NetSuite Workflow edit mode.

 - Select the pencil icon in the top right-hand corner.